cikelengfeng/HTTPIDL/README.md

 * Swift 3 +
 * python 2.7.x

+*note: you can use version 1.1.9 in swift 3

 ## Installation
 ### CocoaPods
 CocoaPods is a dependency manager for Cocoa projects.
 You can install it with the following command: